-The Braemar Gathering is the most famous Highland Games and takes place every year on the first Saturday in September.
-Made up of traditional activities such as tossing the caber, tug-of-war and hill races as well as pipe bands, HM The Queen attends between 3pm and 4pm.
-Tickets can be arranged via the Ghillie.
+The Braemar Gathering is the most famous Highland Games and takes place every year on the first Saturday of September.
+Made up of traditional activities such as tossing the caber, tug-of-war and hill races as well as pipe bands.
+HM The Queen attends every year between 3pm and 4pm.
+Tickets can be arranged via the ghillie.
 From mid-March a new Games Centre will open with a special exhibition about this historic event.

 Scotland is world-famous for its whiskies and several distilleries are located around Deeside including the Royal Lochnagar Distillery.
-Situated in Ballater close to Balmoral, the distillery offers tasting tours that can be booked via our Ghillie.
+Situated in Crathie next to Balmoral, the distillery offers tasting tours that can be booked via our ghillie.

 The River Dee offers first class salmon and sea trout fishing opportunities in the beautiful surroundings of the Cairngorms.
 Rods can be stored at the hotel and the Ghillie is on hand to assist with making arrangements.

-Located just a short drive from the hotel.
-Glenshee Ski Centre is the largest ski resort in Scotland and extends over 3 valleys and 4 mountains.
-The variety of runs make it an ideal destination for novice skiiers while two advanced black runs will challenge more advanced skiiers.
+Located just a short drive from the hotel, Glenshee Ski Centre is the largest ski resort in Scotland and extends over 3 valleys and 4 mountains.
+The variety of runs make it an ideal destination for novice skiiers and children while two advanced black runs will challenge more advanced skiiers.
 The ghillie is able to arrange lift passes and equipment hire.